automatedguy/home-test/README.md

 	- Firefox

 ### General test requisites
-- All test.java.tests should provide a setup and tear down mechanism that opens and closes the browser.
+- All tests should provide a setup and tear down mechanism that opens and closes the browser.
-- All test.java.tests should run successfully either from IDE or command line.
+- All tests should run successfully either from IDE or command line.
-- Instructions to build and run the code and test.java.tests submitted must be provided.
+- Instructions to build and run the code and tests submitted must be provided.
 - Submitted code implementing a Page Object Model will be taken in high consideration.

 ### Tests Scenarios